Dear USF community,

 There is one thing that we know with absolute certainty: the University of South Florida community will emerge from the current circumstances stronger than ever!

 We will provide more updates as soon as we have them.
-Please continue to reach out to COVIDquestions@usf.edu with any additional questions.
+Please visit usf.edu/covidquestions with any additional questions.

 Steven C. Currall